denissimon/distributed-model-training/README.md

 # distributed-model-training

-An approach to implementing distributed training of ML models on mobile devices
+This project is determined to show an approach to implementing distributed training of ML models on mobile devices.